 If you’re rolling up your sleeves to sell a property, you must be aware of these 5 common disclosures.
 Not all of them hold in every state, so ensure your own state’s rules.

-If the house you’re about to sell was built before 1978, you’re needed to disclose the existence of any acknowledged lead paint or lead paint hazards (like contaminated soil or dust).
+Lead:For the houses built before 1978, you’ve to disclose the existence of lead paints and their hazards.
 Sellers should also provide buyers with any records they have involving lead on the property, a lead warning statement, and a pamphlet created by the U.S. Environmental Protection Agency (EPA).
 This is the only federally instructed real estate

-In some cases, any known difficulties with major systems or appliances must be disclosed.
-This would accommodate issues with the plumbing, electrical systems, heating and air conditioning, or structure of the home.
+Structural And Mechanical Issues:You must disclose any Mechanical and Structural Issues to the property.
+This would accommodate issues with the plumbing, electrical systems, heating, air conditioning, or structure of the home.
 Some states have a very precise form to fill out concerning the condition of each household system, while other states just need you to inform the potential buyer about any key problems.

 Consequences Of Disclosing